 The migration operation is split into two phases.
 The premigration processing is handled by a premigration job queue.
 After a file changed to the premigration state the corresponding job is moved to the bottom of a corresponding stubbing job queue to perform the stubbing operation.
 A single stubbing job queue always is related to a single premigration job queue.

 Premigration (and the corresponding stubbing) job queues are created on request.
 For migration a colocation option has been introduced to tell how many different tapes should be used for a single migration request.
-A collocation number of 1 says that only one tape should be used.
-For a collocation number of 2 two different tapes should be target of a single migration request.
+A collocation number of 1 says that only one tape should be used at a time, and only if that tape gets full another tape can be mounted and used.
+For a collocation number of 2 two different tapes should be target of a single migration request, i.e. two premigration job queues are created so that premigration to both tapes may happen in parallel if there are drives available.
 For a collocation number of 3 three premigration job queues are created.
 For further migration requests further migration job queues need to be created.
 Another option for migration tells if an operation should end after the premigration phase or if stubbing should occur.
 Some users might like to have files not in the migrated but in the premigrated state after a migration operation.

 For each selective recall request and for each tape being involved a separate selective recall job queue is created.
 If e.g. the files to be recalled for a selective recall request are distributed to two tapes two selective recall job queues are created.
 The creation of selective recall job queues is independent from the existence of other parallel selective recall requests for same tapes.